SundbergBelen/MAGPIE-docs/docs/source/Preparing_samples.rst

 *It is also posible to directly upload the PDB files into the temp folder, but this might take a long time depending on the number of files.*

-**3.4** Proceed to run the rest of the jupyter notebook as described in the MAGPIE GoogleColab tutorial.
+**3.4** Proceed to run the rest of the jupyter notebook as described in the `MAGPIE GoogleColab tutorial <https://magpie-docs.readthedocs.io/en/latest/GoogleColab_instructions.html>`_.

 **B. Local-Version**